Murrells Inlet recognized as ‘Top 10 U.S. Affordable Beach Town’

 Other places named to the list were Venice, Florida; Morehead City, North Carolina; Lewes, Delaware; Toms River, New Jersey; Coos Bay, Oregon; Seal Beach, California; New London, Connecticut; Rockport, Texas; and Hyannis, Massachusetts.

-To come up with the list, researchers looked at more than 1,300 towns on the water but pulled off the places that are located on lakes or rivers because “this list is all about tasting the salt in the ocean breezes,” according to a June 29, 2020, article on realtors.com by Sara Ventiera.
+To come up with the list, researchers looked at more than 1,300 towns on the water but pulled off the places that are located on lakes or rivers because “this list is all about tasting the salt in the ocean breezes,” according to the article on realtors.com by Sara Ventiera.
 The team then cut the selections to one place per state, for a wider variety of options.

 The ranking was based on the population of residents aged 55 and over per capita, affordability based on median list price, access to hospitals and other health-care facilities, the number of amenities like golf courses (for low-impact exercise) and country clubs (for the social scene), as well as marinas and water-recreation businesses like boating and fishing, for that all-around beach town experience.